richardanaya/makefiles/README.md

 If you aren't experienced in `make` I recommend starting here: http://swcarpentry.github.io/make-novice/

 The basic idea is you import in makefiles modules to help save time and get operational quickly.
-Each makefile module may have variables that will change its behavior.
+Each makefile module will have variables that will change its behavior and can be overridden before importing.

 ## Hello World